onap/policy-parent/docs/api/api.rst

    "apex.decisionmaker.policy", `apex.policy.decisionmaker.input.tosca.yaml <https://github.com/onap/policy-models/blob/master/models-examples/src/main/resources/policies/apex.policy.decisionmaker.input.tosca.yaml>`_

-The following node template Apis are introduced to handle the policy metadataSets as independent entities that can be later mapped to a tosca policy during policy creation.
+`The node template Apis <./swagger.html#tag/Tosca-Node-Template-Design>`_ are introduced to handle the policy metadataSets as independent entities that can be later mapped to a tosca policy during policy creation.

-.. swaggerv2doc:: swagger/nodetemplates-api.json

 When making a POST policy API call, the client must not only provide well-formed JSON/YAML, but also must conform to the TOSCA specification.
 For example. the "type" field for a TOSCA